Azure/service-fabric-mesh-preview/docs/conceptual-docs/FAQ-and-KnownIssues.md

-**When I scale out, I see that all my containers are affected, including my running ones** This is a bug, and we expect to fix this with the next runtime refresh, in a week or so.
+**When I scale out, I see that all my containers are affected, including my running ones**

+This is a bug, and we expect to fix this with the next runtime refresh.